Speed fluctuations of a stochastic Huxley-Zel'dovich front: Monte Carlo simulations

 The resulting PDF of $c$, presented in Fig.~\ref{figPDFsim}, was obtained for $K=1$, $N=10$ and $\Delta t=15$.
 This figure also shows our theoretical predictions: the Gaussian asymptotic~(\ref{reducedaction}) and the numerical results from Fig.~\ref{ffig}.
 As one can see, at $|c-c_*|\lesssim c_0$ the simulation results agree with the theory quite well.
 Note that the difference between the exact rate function and its Gaussian asymptotic is quite small in this range of $c$, and the simulations cannot discern it.

 Finally, we investigated the sensitivity of the front diffusion measurements to a change in the definition of the front position $X(t)$.
 To remind the reader, we measured the front position by, roughly speaking, the position of the $N$-th rightmost particle.
 How will the results change if we measure $X(t)$ by the number of the site containing the \emph{first} particle of the front?
-We found out that, for this protocol, the apparent front diffusion coefficient $D_*$ at $\Delta t=\mathcal{O}(1)$ is very large: $\mathcal{O}(1)$ independently of $N\gg 1$.
-Furthermore, $D_*$ does ultimately approach the asymptotic value $D_f$ but only at extremely long times, $\Delta t\gtrsim t_f(N)$, when $t_f(N)$ grows with $N$ approximately linearly with a large numerical coefficient: about $60$ in the range of $N$ between $10$ and $80$.
-Combining these results with the ones presented above (for the standard protocol) we can conclude that (1) the leading edge of the front fluctuates strongly, (2) the strong fluctuations remain at $N\to\infty$, and (3) the strong fluctuations do not affect the dynamics of the main body of the front.
+We found out (see the Appendix for details) that, at $\Delta t=\mathcal{O}(1)$, the apparent front diffusion coefficient $D_*$ is very large for this protocol: $\mathcal{O}(1)$ independently of $N\gg 1$.
+Importantly, $D_*$ does ultimately approach the asymptotic value $D_f$, but this happens only at extremely long times, $\Delta t\gtrsim t_f(N)$, where $t_f(N)$ grows with $N$ approximately linearly.
+Combining these results with the ones presented above (for our standard protocol), we can conclude that (1) the leading edge of the front fluctuates strongly, (2) the strong fluctuations persist at $N\to\infty$, and (3) the strong fluctuations do not affect the dynamics of the main body of the front.